safdar-azeem/vue-ssr-lite/doc/useFetch.plan.md

 later          cache-first
 ```

-Hydrated SSR data means the initial execution is already complete.
+Hydrated SSR data or a handled error means the initial automatic decision is

-Later browser executions use `nextFetchPolicy`.
+complete.
+Later eligible browser executions use `nextFetchPolicy`.

 A newly mounted hook starts again from `fetchPolicy`.